 I spoke with some important people from goverment of Greece and they asked me: “Why don’t you write something about Greece?
 Maybe a travel article or an interview with our new Ambassador in Zagreb?
 We will pay you a lot if you say that Greece is better summer destination than Croatia.”

-”I like my country, but not as much as money” Did I say this or someone from Croatian parlament?
+”I like my country, but not as much as money” Did I say that or someone from Croatian parlament?

 I have contacted the Embassy of Greece in Zagreb and arranged for an interview with Mr. Stavros Tsiepas at “NA DOLCU” restaurant.